 - Shelly Bowdin at A FABulous Journey

 There is this prejudice that casual outfits in Australia and New Zealand are even more casual than the casual style in the US, which is more more casual than in Europe.
 A while ago, I wrote a post on a handful of stylish over 40 fashion bloggers in Europe.
-In today’s post, let’s have a look at some fashion and style bloggers living on the maritime continent including Australia.
+This post introduces maritime continent fashion bloggers including Australia.

 The cultural environment and weather affect how we dress.
 The maritime continent and the northern coastal regions of Australia are governed by tropical rain forest, tropical monsoon or tropical wet or dry Savannah climate.
 The former has more or less daily rain, while the later have climates have a distinct rain season.
 In tropical climates, every month of the year has an average temperature of 64.4 F (18oC) or more.